alexjilavu29/Sushimi-Sushi-Website-HTML-CSS/README.md

 # Sushimi Sushi & Bubble Tea Website

+## Overview

+Welcome to Sushimi Sushi & Bubble Tea, a dynamic web application that offers an authentic Japanese culinary experience.
+The website combines HTML, CSS, JavaScript, and EJS to create an interactive interface, perfect for exploring the world of sushi and bubble tea.

+## Features

+- **Homepage**: Vibrant presentation of the Sushimi brand and image gallery.
+- **User Interaction**: Display of online users and personalized greetings.
+- **Product Page**: Viewing and adding products to the shopping cart.
+- **Server Information**: Server status and user IP address.
+- **Calendar and Events**: Highlighting special events.
+- **Announcements**: Important news and job offers.
+- **Operating Hours**: Detailed schedule of the restaurant.
+- **Our Story**: Articles about the origin and trends of sushi and bubble tea.
+- **Animated Gallery**: Dynamic presentation of offers.

+## Installation

+1. Clone the repository to your local machine.
+2. Ensure you have Node.js installed.
+3. Run `npm install` in the project directory.
+4. Start the server with `node server.js`.
+5. Access http://localhost:3000 in your browser.

+## Contributions

+Contributions are welcome.
+If you have suggestions for improvements or encounter issues, please open an issue or submit a pull request.

+### Romanian Translation Below
+---

+# Sushimi Sushi & Bubble Tea Website

 ## Prezentare Generală

 Bine ați venit la Sushimi Sushi & Bubble Tea, o aplicație web dinamică care oferă o experiență culinară autentică japoneză.
 Website-ul combină HTML, CSS, JavaScript și EJS pentru a crea o interfață interactivă, perfectă pentru explorarea lumii sushi și bubble tea.